stakater/developer-handbook/content/git/tbd.md

 **Secondly**, this pain creates a tendency to hold back on refactoring on feature branches.
 Developers become wary of moving code between classes or even renaming methods because of the looming fear of having to resolve merge conflicts.
 Inevitably, this leads to piling up of technical debt.

 **Thirdly**, working out of long lived branches does not give a chance for other developers on the team to pick up your changes quickly enough.
 This affects code reuse and can also result in duplicated efforts.
 For example, multiple developers upgrading to a new version of a library they need.
-Also, there is likely no visibility on changes happening in feature branches which eliminates any feedback loop from other developers in the project until the work is pushed to master, by which time it is too late to make changes to the design.
+Also, there is likely no visibility on changes happening in feature branches which eliminates any feedback loop from other developers in the project until the work is pushed to primary branch, by which time it is too late to make changes to the design.

 **Fourthly**, notice that the feedback loop with integration pipelines is long.
-If you have merge conflicts leading up-to master or test failures, it can be slow and painful to resolve.
+If you have merge conflicts leading up-to primary branch or test failures, it can be slow and painful to resolve.

-**Finally**, feature branches promote the tendency of big bang feature releases — “Let me add one more thing before I merge to master” — which means not only delayed integration but also delay in delivering customer value and receiving early feedback.
+**Finally**, feature branches promote the tendency of big bang feature releases — “Let me add one more thing before I merge to primary branch” — which means not only delayed integration but also delay in delivering customer value and receiving early feedback.
 Also, the large change-set makes it difficult to troubleshoot issues or even rollback changes in Production if things go wrong.

 In short, working out of long-lived branches adds risks and friction to the process of software delivery.